-3.7.1 Materials are to be delivered by way of London Road to the delivery/set down area at the front of the site.
+3.7.1 Materials are to be delivered by way of London Road to the delivery/set down area to the front of the house in the main working area.

-3.7.2 Materials can be moved about the site either by fork lift truck, dumper truck, wheelbarrow or by hand.
+3.7.2 Materials can be moved about the site to the different working areas in accordance with the phasing of the project either by fork lift truck, dumper truck, wheelbarrow or by hand.